JonahU/cpp-proj2/README.md

 Please see the `examples` folder for some examples of what this program can handle.

 ### Supported/ not supported (non exhaustive)
-- basic aggregate support (no class keyword/ constructor/ destructor/ member functions)
+- basic aggregate support (i.e. no class keyword/ constructor/ destructor/ member functions)
+- supported types: int, long, short, double, float, char, void, std::string
-- std::vector, std::map, std::string
+- supported containers: std::vector, std::map
-- modifiers: const, pointers, l-value references, unsigned
+- supported modifiers: const, pointers, l-value references, unsigned
-- a full list of supported keywords/symbols can be found in the tokenizer regexes
+- supported keywords: struct, inline, include
+- inline variables are supported
 - nested templates, nested structs, default values are not supported
 - function overloading is not supported
 - forward declarations are not supported
+- pointer to pointer not supported

 ### My testing environment
 - gcc 9.3.0 and c++17